DubaiCoin Reaches Market Capitalization of $5.12 Million (DBIX)

-DubaiCoin (DBIX) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on June 25th.
-One DubaiCoin coin can now be purchased for $1.20 or 0.00003094 BTC on major cryptocurrency exchanges.
-Over the last seven days, DubaiCoin has traded flat against the dollar.
-DubaiCoin has a market capitalization of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+DubaiCoin (DBIX) traded flat against the dollar during the 24 hour period ending at 12:00 PM ET on June 26th.
+DubaiCoin has a total market cap of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+One DubaiCoin coin can currently be purchased for about $1.20 or 0.00003094 BTC on major exchanges.
+During the last week, DubaiCoin has traded flat against the dollar.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.